 Rep. Dan Miller's Biography

-Later he graduated with a law degree from Catholic University, where he ran the public interest auction, was given a community service award for his volunteer efforts, and was executive editor of their communications journal.
+He enlisted in the Army National Guard after high school.
+While his military service was cut short due to injury, he found another way to engage in service.
+As a Team Leader in the AmeriCorps National Civilian Community Corps, he led a team of young people working on community projects across the Mid-Atlantic.
+Dan earned undergraduate degrees in education and history and became a teacher.
+He later graduated with a law degree from Catholic University, where he received two community service awards, chaired its public interest auction, and served as executive editor of its communications journal.
 Upon passing the bar Dan decided to serve the community again as a public defender focusing on juveniles and later as a county solicitor where he worked to make sure kids were safe in their homes and received a proper education.

 Dan and his wife Kim moved to Mt.
 Lebanon where he joined the Mt.
 Lebanon Fire Department as a volunteer firefighter.
 In 2011, he was awarded the Medal of Merit for his attempt to save the life of a 3-year-old child from a devastating house fire.
 He went on to be elected as a municipal commissioner, and has served the community as a board member of such local institutions as Outreach Teen and Family Center, the Center for Theater Arts, and the Hollywood Theater in Dormont.